superkhau/lice/README.md

 #follow the prompts, your license will be generated in /your/project/dir
 ```

-Or if you prefer CLI mode:
+Or if you prefer non-interactive mode:

 ```
 lice -g -l mit -u 'John Doe' # see above for flag definitions or run `lice -h`